bezmoradi/tutorials/go/control-structures.md

 }
 ```

-Here, `url` will contain the value associated with the key "google", and `ok` will be `true` if the key exists in the map.
+Here, `url` will contain the value associated with the key "google", and `ok` will be `true` because that key exists in the map.
 If the key doesn't exist though, `ok` will be `false`.
-We can also write the above `if` statement (a.k.a control structure) as follows to be more concise:
+We can also write the above `if` statement as follows to be more concise:

 ```go
 if url, ok := sites["google"]; ok {